Getting your account set up

 As you work through setting up your account for Dropbox Business, you’ll be asked if you’re setting it up as a new or existing user.
 Depending on which one applies to you, you’ll follow different steps to complete account set up.

 As a new user, setting up your account is easy.
-Just create an account with your work email address, set a password, and download the Dropbox desktop app.
+Just create an account with your work email address, set a password, and and install Dropbox on your computer.

 As an existing user, you just need to sign in and then decide what to do with the existing files in your Dropbox account.
 You can either keep them in your current account, or move them into a new personal account that your company won’t have access to.
 If you choose to move them, you’ll need to use a different email address for your new personal account.